Tapestry (Carole King album): Cultural impact

 King had been writing hit songs for a decade, but Tapestry was her first project to win her international acclaim as a singer.
-Several songs from the album were recorded by other artists and became hits while the album was still on the charts: James Taylor's 1971 recording of "You've Got a Friend" from Mud Slide Slim and the Blue Horizon hit number one in the U.S. and number four in the U.K., and Barbra Streisand's 1971 studio recording of "Where You Lead" from her album Barbra Joan Streisand reached number 40, while a live recording of a medley in which Streisand paired the song with the Sweet Inspirations hit "Sweet Inspiration" from her album Live Concert at the Forum reached number 37 the following year.
+Several songs from the album were recorded by other artists and became hits while the album was still on the charts: James Taylor's 1971 recording of "You've Got a Friend" from Mud Slide Slim and the Blue Horizon hit number one in the U.S. and number four in the U.K., and Barbra Streisand's 1971 studio recording of "Where You Lead" from her album Barbra Joan Streisand reached number 40, while a live recording of a medley in which Streisand paired the song with the Sweet Inspirations' hit "Sweet Inspiration" from her album Live Concert at the Forum reached number 37 the following year.

-Various artists have combined to rerecord more than one tribute album.
+Various artists have rerecorded material from Tapestry in tribute albums.
 The first, released in 1995 and titled Tapestry Revisited: A Tribute to Carole King, was certified gold.
 The second, in 2003, was titled A New Tapestry – Carole King Tribute.
 In 2010, Australian recording artist Marcia Hines recorded a tribute album, Marcia Sings Tapestry.